-Planting grass seed to start an entire lawn from scratch requires a lot of patience while waiting for the grass to grow.
+Sowing grass seed to start an entire lawn from scratch requires a lot of patience while waiting for the grass to grow.
 If you don't want to wait the weeks or months it takes to establish a lawn from seed, lay sod instead.
-New sod offers the appearance of a lush green lawn almost immediately after setting it in place but don't be fooled: It often takes more than a month for the roots to take hold in their new home.
+New sod offers the appearance of a lush green lawn almost immediately after setting it in place, but don't be fooled: Laying sod often takes more than a month for the roots to take hold in their new home.

 Your new yard should be graded away from structures so excessive rain runs away from buildings.
-New sod adds about an inch of height to the existing dirt level, so if necessary, remove some of the existing dirt so it's an inch lower than the driveway and other pavement surrounding the yard.
-Level the soil following the yard grade by dragging the back side of a bow rake through the dirt, removing or breaking large clumps as needed.
+New sod adds about an inch of height to the existing soil level, so if necessary, remove some of the existing soil so it's an inch lower than the driveway and other pavement surrounding the yard.
+Level the soil following the yard grade by dragging the back side of a bow rake through the soil, removing or breaking large clumps as needed.
 Water the yard lightly after leveling it.

-Although you could lay sod at virtually any time of the year that grass grows, new sod does best in spring or early autumn.
+The best time to lay new sod is in spring or early summer, although you could lay sod at virtually any time of the year that grass grows.
 In spring, rainy conditions help ensure the soil stays moist.
 Autumn's cool weather is also easier on the grass than the scorching heat of a hot summer day.
 In hot, humid regions such as Florida, lay sod in May or even late April for the southernmost parts of the state.
 In a hot but somewhat dry region such as Arizona, fall is the better option after monsoon season ends but the grass still grows before its winter dormancy.

 While you're waiting for the right season to work on the yard, take a good look at the area at different times of day to determine whether it's mostly in the sun, shade or some of each.
 If your yard has trees that drop leaves in the fall, study the yard when the leaves are on the trees to determine where the shade is located or at least make an estimate based on the shadow of the tree if you're new to the property, and the tree hasn't yet developed its spring foliage.
 This information comes in handy later when determining which type of sod is best for your yard.
 For instance, a grass variety that requires full sun won't do well if your yard is in the shade most of the day.